eberkund/campgesher/content/transportation.md

 ## To & From Camp

 We make getting to and from camp simple.
-Below are the addresses of the pick-up/drop-off locations for your children.
+Below are the addresses of the pick-up & drop-off locations for your children.

   * **Toronto**
     The Borochov Centre